cvat-ai/cvat/cvat/apps/annotation/README.md

       def dump_handler(file_object, annotations):
       ```

-    Inside of the script environment 3 variables are available:
+    Inside of the script environment 2 variables are available:
-    - file_object - python's standard file object returned by open() function and exposing a file-oriented API
+    - **file_object** - python's standard file object returned by open() function and exposing a file-oriented API
     (with methods such as read() or write()) to an underlying resource.
     - **annotations** - instance of [Annotation](annotation.py#L106) class.
-    - **spec** - string with name of the requested specification
-    (if the annotation format defines them).
-    It may be useful if one script implements more than one format support.

     Annotation class expose API and some additional pre-defined types that allow to get/add shapes inside
-    a parser/dumper code.
+    a loader/dumper code.

     Short description of the public methods:
     - **Annotation.shapes** - property, returns a generator of Annotation.LabeledShape objects